Milford Haven Waterway SSSI: Biology

 The saltmarshes within the Haven occur predominantly in sheltered areas within the upper regions of the main channel, and in the muddy creeks (pills) and embayments found at intervals along the length of the inlet.
 A variety of saltmarsh communities exist within the site, the most extensive being characterised by the pioneering species common cord-grass (Spartina anglica) on the lower shore.
 Other dominant species include sea purslane (Atriplex portulacoides), common saltmarsh grass (Puccinellia maritima) and red fescue (Festuca rubra).
 These grade into upper saltmarsh or brackish communities with occasional sea rush (Juncus maritimus) and saltmarsh rush (Juncus gerardii).
 In some areas, there is a transition zone from upper saltmarsh into areas of reed-bed dominated by Phragmites australis.
 Species found within the saltmarsh include the nationally scarce lax-flowered sea-lavender (Limonium humile) and the one-flowered glasswort (Salicornia pusilla).

 Ancient woodland, dominated by sessile oak (Quercus petraea), fringes areas of the main channel.
 This relict woodland becomes more extensive at Lawrenny, which can be dated back to at least 1600 when extensive oak woods once clothed all the shoreline of the 'drowned valley' system of Milford Haven.
 Wild service-tree (Sorbus torminalis) is frequent on the lower slopes and the ground flora is rich with ancient woodland indicator species.
-The woodland supports a large number of interesting lichens including the nationally rare Arthonia astoidestra.
+The woodland supports a large number of interesting lichens including the nationally rare Arthonia astroidea.